Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Boston U are $59,816 a year.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $629.

-On top of its placing in our value ranking, Boston U also did well on our Best Journalism Bachelor’s Degree Schools in Massachusetts list.
-It’s in the top 20% of all schools reviewed in this analysis.
+Boston U also claimed a spot on our Best Journalism Bachelor’s Degree Schools in Massachusetts list.
+It’s in the top 20% of all schools in this category.

 Full Journalism at Boston University Report

-You’ll be in good company if you decide to attend Northeastern University.
-It ranked #5 on our 2023 Best Value Journalism Bachelor’s Degree Schools in Massachusetts list.
-Northeastern is a very large private not-for-profit school located in the city of Boston.
+You’ll join some of the best and brightest minds around you if you attend Northeastern University.
+The school came in at #5 on this year’s Best Value Journalism Bachelor’s Degree Schools in Massachusetts list.
+Northeastern is a fairly large private not-for-profit school located in the large city of Boston.

 In-state tuition fees for undergraduate students at Northeastern are $57,592 per year.